 But am just happy he/she decided to share it.
 There were no exact measurements given, just mostly the ingredients so I just adjusted it to my taste and feel free to do the same.
 After all, what may be tart for me may still be sweet or even bland for somebody else!

-A rice cooker would be handy for this but you can always use a large sauce pan andcook the rice on the stove top.
-For this dish, basmati is the best rice to use for it doesn’t get sticky and the grains remain separated even after the oil and the citrus juice has been added but if you don’t have it jasmine or any long grain rice is fine too.
+A rice cooker would be handy for this but you can always use a large saucepan and cook the rice on the stovetop.
+For this dish, basmati is the best rice to use for it doesn’t get sticky and the grains remain separated even after the oil and the citrus juice have been added but if you don’t have it jasmine or any long-grain rice is fine too.
 You may choose to use the entire rice as measured in the recipe or however much you need.

 Also, I like that the recipe uses different kinds of citrus fruits (though it’s popularly made only with lime).
 I like the combo of the juices of 1 lime and 1 orange.
 The sweet orange flavor balances the tartness of the lime.
 But you may add 1 lemon too in the mix.
 Just note that it will be sharper so perhaps you need to use less juice when you mix it with the rice.

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!